nicksamuel/pdf-tables-excel/README.md

 **The Script encoutners an error; do you have any other troubleshooting advice?**

+1. Check the file extension name.
+Current script is capitalised PDF.
+Try changing it to lowercase or upating the files.

-1. Two generic tips I have is to check which version of Python and PIP you are running.
-Assumig you have old version of Python installed you shoudl specific PIP3 when installing anything, and execue Python3 just to be sure.
+2. Check which version of Python and PIP you are running.
+Assumig you have old version of Python installed you should specify PIP3 when installing anything, and execute Python3 just to be sure.

-2. Next tip is to check trailing slashes on folder locations, make sure this is correct.
+3. Next tip is to check trailing slashes on folder locations, make sure this is correct.
 It's easy to get confused between forward and backward slashes, and where they shouldbe referencing a folder path.

-3. Lastly, check to see the number of credits left and make sure your PDF actually contains tables/actually exists in the directory.
+4. Lastly, check to see the number of credits left and make sure your PDF actually contains tables/actually exists in the directory.
 Testing a few different PDF examples is a good way of isolating whether the problem is with your code or file.
-4. Oh shit, lastly check the file extension name

 **Is there a script for just converting one file?**
-- Yeah they give an example for that as well, let me find that script and upload it soon...
+- Yeah there is an example script from the official site but I'd just include one PDF within the folder to achieve the same thing.

 **Are there any other (free) Python libraries or methods to extract tables from PDFs to Excel?**

 I was able to find one or two other examples which were open source/free, however I couldn't get them to work out of the box very easily.
+This article covers them http://theautomatic.net/2019/05/24/3-ways-to-scrape-tables-from-pdfs-with-python/.
+For me Tabula Py appeared to be the most promising however I had issues installing and running the Java layer required https://github.com/chezou/tabula-py

 ## How else could this script be improved